x9090/zer0m0n/README.md

  5- Snapshot the VM

-While submitting a new analysis, choose "kernelland" option on the Web interface, or use the option "kernel_analysis=yes" on commandline.
+While submitting a new analysis, choose "zer0m0n" option on the Web interface.

 INSTALL/USE (x64 version)